The lovely Yvette from Strathfield Web Design recently asked me this great question:

 “What’s the difference between a business plan, and a marketing plan?”

 I see a lot of people getting caught up in this, and often their business plan is actually more of a marketing plan.
+So what is the difference you ask?

 The two are very much related; however they’re not the same.
 I’ve got a different opinion from most people on what a Business Plan is and what it’s purpose is.
 If you’ve looked at the Two Hour Business Plan then you’ll see that I define a Business Plan as being about what your business does, not a financial plan to take to the bank (although that’s part of it).